glennj/exercism.io/elixir/secrets/README.md

 ## Anonymous Functions

 Functions are treated as first class citizens in Elixir.
-This means functions:
+This means that:

 - Named and anonymous functions can be assigned to variables.
 - Named and anonymous functions can be passed around like data as arguments and return values.